 Pinon Hills Blvd. and Glade Road, Farmington, NM

 On the south end of the Glade, there are 3,800 acres of open OHV use area.
-On the north three quarters there are 42 miles of marked trails for off-highway vehicle and mountain bike trails.
+In the north three quarters there are 42 miles of marked trails for off-highway vehicle and mountain bike trails.
 Within the Glade, Chokecherry Canyon is well known as an amazing off-roading experience.
-With one visit you will discover why off road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off Road Trail!
+With one visit you will discover why off-road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off-Road Trail!
 Host to the W.E.
-Rock Grand Nationals, (2016, 2017, 2018, 2019) this area offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
-Miles of trails for off roading of all skill levels, from sandy washes to technical climbs can be found here.
-Main access to Chokecherry Canyon is off Pinon Hills Blvd. and Glade Road in Farmington.
+Rock Grand Nationals, (2016-2020) this area offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
+Miles of trails for off-roading of all skill levels, from sandy washes to technical climbs can be found here.
+The main access to Chokecherry Canyon is off Pinon Hills Blvd. and Glade Road in Farmington.